lfbear/ansible-api/README.md

 ## What is it?

 [Ansible](https://github.com/ansible/ansible/) is a radically simple IT automation system.
 If you are trying to use it and not like CLI, you can try me now.
-I can provide you use ansible by A RESTful HTTP Api
+I can provide you use ansible by A RESTful HTTP Api and a runtime processing websocket api, you can see all details.

 ## Changelog